-During the year ended 31 December 2022, an AGM was held on 26 May 2022.
-All resolutions relating to ordinary businesses and special businesses proposed at the AGM were duly passed.
+During the year ended 31 December 2023, an AGM was held on 19 May 2023.
+All resolutions relating to ordinary businesses and special businesses, and a special resolution regarding the amendments to the preceding Bye-Laws and adopting new Bye-Laws proposed at the AGM were duly passed.

-The attendance records of the existing Directors at the 2022 AGM are set out in the following table:
+The attendance records of the Directors at the 2023 AGM are set out in the following table:

-Directors Attendance at the 2022 AGM
+Directors Attendance at the 2023 AGM

 Executive Directors

-Mr. Lu Wing Chi, Jesse (Chairman) ✓
+Mr. Lu Wing Chi, Jesse (Chairman) /

-Mr. Lambert Lu (Chief Executive) ✓
+Mr. Lambert Lu (Chief Executive) · /

 Mr. Yap Shee Liam (Chief Financial Officer) ✓

 INED

 Mr. Walujo Santoso, Wally ✓

 Mr. Chung Pui Lam ✓

 Mr. Chan Kwok Wai ✓

 Mr. Lo Wai Tung Welman ✓